 If I ever get to where I feel the way I did back then, I would go see someone again in a heartbeat.

 Anxiety is rough, and for me, a deployment made it a lot worse.

 Studies have found that wives of deployed soldiers are more likely to be diagnosed with depression, anxiety and other mental health conditions which was no surprise to me.
 Or to anyone who has been through a deployment.
 It can be a rough time for those going through it.

 The issue with anxiety is so much more than just worrying.
 We all might worry about our spouses being in a war zone.
-Anxiety goes much further then that and should be taken more seriously.
-We can’t just pray it away or go out with friends to get rid of it.
-It is something we have to work at on a daily basis.
+Anxiety goes much further than that and should be taken more seriously.
+We can’t just pray anxiety away or go out with friends to get rid of it.
+Anxiety is something we have to work at on a daily basis.
 It can ruin your whole day.
 It can make life so much more difficult.

 So what should you do if you struggle with anxiety and your spouse is in the Military?

 You need to take steps to figure out how you are going to get through it.
 If your spouse is going to make the Military a career, you will have to figure it out.
 For some it might be moving back home, others might need to take medication or seeing a counselor and some might need to do everything in order to get to a better place.
 Don’t be ashamed and try to seek help if you can.